d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 9. Which range of IMDb scores have the highest frequency?

-\vspace{0.4in}
+\vspace{0.3in}

 10. What is the shape of the distribution of IMDb scores?

-\vspace{0.4in}
+\vspace{0.3in}

 11. Which five summary statistics are used in creating a box plot? *Hint*: Together they are called the **five-number summary** of the variable.

-\vspace{0.4in}
+\vspace{0.3in}

-12. Using the code below we see that the three smallest IMDb scores in the data set are 3.4, 3.5, and 3.7 and the three largest IMDb scores are 8.0, 8.1, and 8.2:
+12. Using the code below, we see that the three smallest IMDb scores in the data set are 3.4, 3.5, and 3.7 and the three largest IMDb scores are 8.0, 8.1, and 8.2:

     ```r